aryanf/WindowsRunTool/docs/URLS.md

 Url commands can be used to query browser history and open a page that match the criteria.

+Assumption is that env items are `[dev, staging, prod]`.
+If you use different envs, then this should be modified in `user_configuration.json` and `url.json`

+You can associate an env to specific browser in `user_configuration.json`

 There is urls.json file that define how it should work, see example below

 ![Alt text](../images/urls_examples.png)

-Assumption is that env items are `[dev, staging, prod]`.
-If you use different envs, then this should be considered in urls.json content.

 Each env needs to have two items
 ```